A Romantic Getaway

 - A Cozy Breakfast.

-Start your day at the hotel with a hot tea or coffee and kaya toast filled with butter and kaya, a jam made from coconut milk, sugar, eggs and pandan leaves.
+Start your day at Colony with a hot tea or coffee and kaya toast filled with butter and kaya, a jam made from coconut milk, sugar, eggs and pandan leaves.

 - On the Boardwalk.